 Parish: Capel

 Settlement: In proximity to Main Urban Area: Royal Tunbridge Wells and

 Southborough

 Gross area (ha): 47.73

 Developable area (ha): 32.52

 Site type: Greenfield site in proximity to Main Urban Area

 Potential site use: Site has been assessed for development potential, notably for

 residential use or economic

 Potential yield if 488 - 976

 residential:

-Issues to consider: AONB (6 component parts);
+Issues to consider: Ecology: Ancient Woodland;

-Landscape Sensitivity Study (PE1);

-Highway matters (access);

-Ecological interest; notable feature/designation;

-Heritage issues;
+AONB Component Part: Ancient Woodland, Historic Routeways

+PRoW, Water Courses, Ponds, Historic Field Boundaries;

+Transport Infrastructure: PRoW;

+MGB;

+AONB;

+HPGP 110m Buffer;

-1 Highways issues; Within the 110 metre buffer zone for Regional HPG; Green Belt designation; Land contamination (Unknown Filled Ground (medium)); ALC: Grade 3, Grade 4, Non Agricultural Site Description: The site consists of two parcels.
+Г HPGP; HLC Period: Early medieval, Late 20th century; APA: General background archaeological potential; ALC: GRADE 4, GRADE 3, NON AGRICULTURAL; LCA: Forested Plateau; Highway matters (access); Heritage issues; Land contamination (Unknown Filled Ground (medium)) Site Description: The site consists of two parcels.
 One is a green field site and the other is more natural in appearance but possibly a former horse race track with a "gallop track" around the edge of it.
 There is an existing agricultural building on the site.
 The site is adjoined mostly by woodland as well as fields/agriculture and sporadic residential properties.
 The boundaries to the site consist of a mix of trees and hedging.
 There are trees and hedges within the site.
 There is an existing vehicular access direct to the larger, eastern parcel from the A21, Castle Hill.
 There is a further access through Castle Hill Farm to the south.
 There is a Public Right of Way through part of the site and footpaths in the wider area.
 There is a lack of pavement along Castle Hill.
 The larger, green field parcel looks sloping in a north west to south east direction.
 The smaller parcel has a slope down in a southern direction.
 It is more complex.
 There are public views of part of the larger parcel from Castle Hill.
 The smaller parcel of the site is seen from paths on the site.
-Suitability: Unsuitable: see reason below Availability: Available Single ownership Achievability: N/A Sustainability Site is not a reasonable alternative Assessment: Conclusion: This site is considered unsuitable as a potential site allocation.
-Reason: This is a constrained site, has a complex topography and there is concern that development of this site would result in large scale development in the AONB
+Suitability: The site is not considered suitable for allocation.
+It is AONB land and there are access issues associated with delivering this number of units from the A21.
+Availability: Available Single ownership Achievability: The site is under single ownership and is available so could be delivered over the Plan period.
+Sustainability Assessment: Site is not a Reasonable Alternative.
+Submitted in the call for sites as site 49 or DPC 7.
+This site was originally considered as potential development site within Capel Parish and was filtered out at the first stage assessment.
+This consideration was based on a potential residential yield of 488-976 dwellings.
+Since this time, the council has been informed of the potential for greater capacity on this site (up to 1,600 dwellings) and so the site now warrants consideration amongst the sites in this table as a potential garden settlement.
+Conclusion: To this end, the site is within the AONB and landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
+This site is considered unsuitable as a potential site allocation.